Showing 1 - 1 OF 1

 Single Service Member Housing

-Fort Hood is committed to providing single soldiers with a clean, healthy and safe living.
-Barracks are managed by a garrison-unit partnership on Fort Hood under the Army Barracks Management Program, with the military units managing the day-to-day assignment and termination process within the barracks footprint and garrison oversite.
+Fort Cavazos is committed to providing single soldiers with a clean, healthy and safe living.
+Barracks are managed by a garrison-unit partnership on Fort Cavazos under the Army Barracks Management Program, with the military units managing the day-to-day assignment and termination process within the barracks footprint and garrison oversite.

 Soldiers E5 and below with joint custody, or court ordered to support family members (child support), may be authorized to reside off post (AR 420-1 Table 3-5 Priority III note 2).
 Please have a conversation with the unit leadership and the HSO for guidance and approval to live off-post.
 We recommend that soldiers E5 and below with joint custody, or court ordered to support family members, do not sign a lease prior to approval from finance, housing and an endorsement from the military commander.